death-save/combat-utility-belt/README.md

  ### Top 3 Open Issues
 - [ ] `Hide NPC Names` Create a flag on actors to track what PCs know about that NPC - [Issue #15](https://github.com/death-save/combat-utility-belt/issues/15)
 - [ ] `Mark Dead` should also mark combatant defeated - [Issue #11](https://github.com/death-save/combat-utility-belt/issues/11)
-- [ ] `Enhanced Conditions` Allow linking directly to compendium entries
+- [ ] `Enhanced Conditions` Allow linking directly to compendium entries - [Issue #19](https://github.com/death-save/combat-utility-belt/issues/19)

  ## Known Bugs
  ~~None, the Combat Utility Belt is perfect~~
-1. [Issue #18](https://github.com/death-save/combat-utility-belt/issues/18) When changing the setting for `Hide NPC Names`, the Chat Log will be rendered in whatever sidebar tab the user currently has open.
-This is a known issue in FVTT (https://gitlab.com/foundrynet/foundryvtt/issues/1471).
+1. `Hide NPC Names` When changing the setting for `Hide NPC Names`, the Chat Log will be rendered in whatever sidebar tab the user currently has open.
+This is a known issue in FVTT (https://gitlab.com/foundrynet/foundryvtt/issues/1471). -- [Issue #18](https://github.com/death-save/combat-utility-belt/issues/18)
-2. [Issue #5](https://github.com/death-save/combat-utility-belt/issues/5) When `Reroll Initiative` is enabled and initiative is rolled from D&D Beyond using the Beyond20 extension, the combat encounter will become corrupt.
-WORKAROUND: Do not roll initiative using Beyond20, or disable `Reroll Initiative`
+2. `Reroll Initiative` when this is enabled and initiative is rolled from D&D Beyond using the Beyond20 extension, the combat encounter will become corrupt. **WORKAROUND**: Do not roll initiative using Beyond20, or disable `Reroll Initiative` -- [Issue #5](https://github.com/death-save/combat-utility-belt/issues/5)

 **WARNING** no warranty given or implied is provided for this module.
 Use at your own risk.
 This is probably not a legally binding disclaimer.